spraveena/ffr_analysis/README.md

 - Participant IDs are parsed from filenames using the pattern `P` followed by two digits (e.g. `P01`, `P12`)
 - The `Results/` directory is created automatically if it does not exist

+---

+If you have found these scripts to be beneficial for your analysis please consider citing this repository (: